raboof/zshprof/README.md

 kcachegrind zsh.callgrind
 ```

+Limitations:

+* This approach is utterly broken when there is any parallellism.
+You'll have to fall back to zprof when that is the case.
-It seems kcachegrind doesn't like it when you use the same filename for different traces.. careful.
+* It seems kcachegrind doesn't like it when you use the same filename for different traces.. careful.